Adaptive approximate Bayesian computation for complex models

-Approximate Bayesian computation (ABC) techniques appear particularly relevant for calibrating stochastic models because their very principle includes stochasticity but they are applicable to any model.
+Approximate Bayesian computation (ABC) techniques appear particularly relevant for calibrating stochastic models because they are easy to implement and applicable to any model.
 They generate a sample of model parameter values $(\theta_i)_{i = 1,..,N}$ (often also called particles) from the prior distribution $\pi(\theta)$ and select the $\theta_i$ values leading to model outputs $x \sim f(x|\theta_i)$ satisfying a proximity criterion with the target data $y$ ($\rho(x,y) \leq \epsilon$, $\rho$ expressing a distance, $\epsilon$ being a tolerance level).
 The selected sample of parameter values approximates the posterior distribution of parameters, leading to model outputs with the expected quality of approximation.
 However, in practise, running these techniques is very demanding computationally because sampling the whole space of parameters requires a number of simulations which grows exponentially with the number of parameters to identify.
-This tends to limit the application of these techniques to easily computable models \citep{Beaumont2010}.
+This tends to limit the application of these techniques to easily computable models \cite{Beaumont2010}.
 In this paper, our goal is minimizing the number of model runs for reaching a given quality of posterior approximation, and thus to make the approach applicable to a larger set of models.

-ABC is the subject of intense scientific researches and several improved versions of the original scheme are available, such as using local regressions to improve parameter inference \citep{Beaumont2002,Blum2010}, automatically selecting informative summary statistics \citep{Joyce2008,Fearnhead2011}, coupling to Markov chain Monte Carlo \citep{Marjoram2003,Wegmann2009} or improving sequentially the posterior distributions with sequential Monte Carlo methods \citep{Sisson2007,Toni2009,Beaumont2009}.
+ABC is the subject of intense scientific researches and several improved versions of the original scheme are available, such as using local regressions to improve parameter inference \cite{Beaumont2002,Blum2010}, automatically selecting informative summary statistics \cite{Joyce2008,Fearnhead2011}, coupling to Markov chain Monte Carlo \cite{Marjoram2003,Wegmann2009} or improving sequentially the posterior distributions with sequential Monte Carlo methods \cite{Sisson2007,Toni2009,Beaumont2009}.
 This last class of methods approximates progressively the posterior, using sequential samples $S^{(t)}= (\theta_i^{(t)})_{i = 1,..,N}$ derived from sample $S^{(t-1)}$, and using a decreasing set of tolerance levels $\{\epsilon_1,...,\epsilon_T\}$.
 This strategy focuses the sampling effort in parts of the parameter space of high likelihood, avoiding to spend much computing time in systematically sampling the whole parameter space.